Brock Report: Context

 In late 19th and early 20th century Britain, supporters of eugenic ideas sought to promote breeding by those they considered "fit" and control the reproduction of those they considered to be "unfit".
 In the United Kingdom, prominent people from different political parties and backgrounds in arts and science supported eugenic ideas and aimed to have them made into law.
 The Eugenics Society saw voluntary sterilisation as a key issue and campaigned hard for it to be introduced into law.
 Desmond King and Randall Hansen have noted that the effort to promote eugenicist ideas was driven by a privileged minority rather than electoral support.

 Disabled people were often targeted as "unfit".
-The "Idiots Act" of 1886 and the Mental Deficiency Act 1913 defined categories of mental disability and controlled the treatment of mentally disabled people.
-The Act of 1913 and a prior 1912 Private Members' Bill called the "Feeble-Minded Control Bill" rejected sterilisation but included segregation, though Paragraph (e) of a draft of the Bill specifically proposed to confine those "in whose case it is considered desirable in the interests of the community that they should be deprived of the opportunity of procreating children".
+The Idiots Act 1886 and the Mental Deficiency Act 1913 defined categories of mental disability and controlled the treatment of mentally disabled people.
+The Mental Deficiency Act 1913 and a prior 1912 private members' bill called the "Feeble-Minded Control Bill" rejected sterilisation but included segregation, though paragraph (e) of a draft of the bill specifically proposed to confine those "in whose case it is considered desirable in the interests of the community that they should be deprived of the opportunity of procreating children".

 In 1924, the Wood Committee was created to investigate the number of "mental defectives".
 The committee included eugenicists.
 It reported in 1929 that deficiency was increasing and defined categories of people.

 In 1931, Archibald Church, a Labour MP, introduced a Sterilisation Bill to the House of Commons.
 Carlos Blacker campaigned to support the Bill but it was defeated with 167 votes against and 89 in favour.
 Those against the bill said it was anti-working class.

 A departmental committee on sterilisation was established soon afterwards.